isbm/berrymill/README.md

 ## Documentation

-Documentation is available online here: berrymill.readthedocs.io
+Documentation is available online at [berrymill.readthedocs.io](https://berrymill.readthedocs.io).
+It relies on the Kiwi documentation and only describes the difference as well as own plugins.

 ## Use Cases